 1. 911 ALERTS

 If someone calls 911 within your buildings, it’s important that the right people know an emergency is taking place.
 ACTIVATE One Touch Emergency Notification Solution can send notifications to select safety personnel or to an entire organization when someone dials 911 from a phone tied to their network.
 Alerts can be broadcast to IP speakers in a specific area of a building, particular desk phones, or to someone’s mobile device.
 The alert can include information like which phone dialed 911 and at what time.
 This can help safety teams respond faster since they know where an emergency is taking place.
-ACTIVATE can also record 911 phone calls.
+ACTIVATE can also record 911 phone calls and preload building records and layouts to better prepare first responders as they arrive on the scene.
 Recorded phone calls can be joined in-progress by system administrators and listened to after an incident occurs to assess how well a response was handled.

 2. OVERHEAD PAGING